bcbio/bcbio-nextgen/docs/contents/configuration.rst

 Experimental information
 ========================

--  ``coverage_interval`` Regions covered by sequencing.
-Influences GATK options for filtering and GATK will use Variant Quality Score Recalibration when set to 'genome', otherwise we apply hard filters.
-Also affects cn.mops structural variant calling and deep panel calling in cancer samples, where we tune regional/exome analyses to maximize sensitivity.
+- ``coverage_interval`` Regions covered by sequencing. bcbio calculates this automatically from alignment coverage information, so you only need to specify it in the input configuration if you have specific needs or bcbio does not determine coverage correctly. ``genome`` specifies full genome sequencing, ``regional`` identifies partial-genome pull down sequencing like exome analyses, and ``amplicon`` is partial-genome sequencing from amplification.
+Influences GATK options for filtering and GATK will use Variant Quality Score Recalibration when set to ``genome``, otherwise we apply hard filters.
+Also affects copy number calling with CNVkit, structural variant calling and deep panel calling in cancer samples, where we tune regional/amplicons analyses to maximize sensitivity.
    [genome, regional, amplicon]
 - ``coverage_depth_max`` Maximum depth of coverage.
 We downsample coverage regions with more than this value to approximately the specified